-The amino acid tryptophan, found in milk, turkey, and peanuts, helps your brain produce serotonin, a chemical that makes you relax, so try a bedtime snack of toast with peanut butter, or watch this video for the best foods for insomniacs:
+The amino acid tryptophan, found in milk, turkey, and peanuts, helps your brain produce serotonin, a chemical that makes you relax, so try a bedtime snack of toast with peanut butter, or a glass of milk, for instance.

 The blood draining from your legs reduces blood pressure, which slows your heart rate and relaxes you.

 Alcohol makes you drowsy, but you’ll have broken sleep and wake up needing to visit the toilet.
 Caffeine, found in tea, coffee, colas, chocolate and painkillers (check labels), ups adrenaline production, making you edgy; so does nicotine.

 There are many theories that the digestive is linked to the brain.
 Therefore, a “comfort drink” might actually help make you feel more relaxed and bring on sleep.